 Feature Matrix

-A comprehensive comparison of documentation capabilities, collaboration features, training functionality, and enterprise readiness between Confluence and Trainual.
+A comprehensive side-by-side comparison of documentation, training, AI, collaboration, and enterprise features between Confluence and Trainual.

 | Feature |